CamCove-Crichton/Whiskey-d_Away/README.md

 - I added the form fields into the profile to allow the user to update their mobile number or date of birth, if the user happened to mistakenly put the incorrect contact number or date of birth in
 - I added in the first name, last name and email fields to my profile template, by adding fields to my UserProfileForm from the django User model, so that I could allow the user to update their name, last name and email address which will save to the User profile
 - Then moved onto adding a view and url for the booking_history for the user to be able to see previous bookings
+- Added to the booking view to check if the user is authenticated and if so, to then prepopulate the form with the users details when on the booking template for a better UX

 ### Future Developments